data-mining-kth/discovery-of-frequent-itemsets/README.md

 # Discovery of Frequent Itemsets and Association Rules using A-Priori Algorithm

-Check the Juniper Notebook in src/ for all information.
+Check the Jupyter Notebook in src/ for all information.